Navigating the industrial revolution 4.0: A roadmap to manufacturing excellence with AI and cloud technology

 2024-01-25

-Author: Greg Marsh, Principal - Level 2, DI Professional Services
+Author: Greg Marsh - Principal, Data Insights Professional Services

 First coined by McKinsey, Industry 4.0 — also called the Fourth Industrial Revolution or 4IR — is the next phase in the digitization of the manufacturing sector, driven by disruptive trends, including the rise of data and connectivity, analytics, human-machine interaction, and improvements in robotics.
 In the ever-evolving landscape of manufacturing, a profound shift is underway—machines controlling machines versus human-required intervention.
 As we delve into this transformative journey, it becomes evident that the integration of artificial intelligence (AI) into plant operations opens doors to possibilities previously unseen by the human eye.
 This article explores the trajectory of the manufacturing industry, navigating through the challenges and opportunities presented by Industry 4.0.